 .

-doing.
-And as the years pass He's busy using the hard weather of our lives, the dry spells and the stormy seasons to
+what He's doing.
+And as the years pass He's busy using the hard weather of our lives, the dry spells and the stormy

-do a job of beautifying our souls that nothing else can produce.
-And to think how often folks holler because they want
+seasons to do a job of beautifying our souls that nothing else can produce.
+And to think how often folks holler because

 .